@jviide.iki.fi ·

 2. Atlassian Jira REST API curl -i http://jira.atlassian.com/rest/api/latest/issue/JRA-9

-3. Anthropic API — Updated to return errors and suggest rolling API keys. curl -i http://api.anthropic.com/v1/messages --header "x-api-key: 1" --header "anthropic-version: 2023-06-01" --header "content-type: application/json" --data '{}'
+3. Anthropic API — Updated on to return errors and suggest rolling API keys. curl -i http://api.anthropic.com/v1/messages --header "x-api-key: 1" --header "anthropic-version: 2023-06-01" --header "content-type: application/json" --data '{}'

 4. Auth0 curl -i 'http://login.auth0.com/api/v2/organizations' -H 'Accept: application/json' -H 'Authorization: Bearer foo'